 A particular positive aspect of the study program under evaluation is the close collaboration with local enterprises (confirmed amongst other topics in the on-site-discussions).
-This is generally of high relevance in order to provide internships, topics for B.Sc.-theses, even other projects including M.Sc. thesis, and foster subsequent job opportunities for students.
+This is generally of high relevance in order to provide internships as well as topics for M.Sc.-thesis, and foster subsequent job opportunities for students.
 This is of extraordinary importance in Kosovo due to the difficult situation of its labor markets.
 The SER confirms that the study program has a long-term and strategic goals vision of fulfilling its function and mission.